thomas-roos/aws-greengrass-lite/spec/components/teshttpserverd.md

-# `teshttpserverd` spec
+# `tes-http-serverd` spec

-`teshttpserverd` implements a generic HTTP server which will host temporary credentials for other processes to acquire.
+`tes-http-serverd` implements a generic HTTP server which will host temporary credentials for other processes to acquire.

 For information on TES, see